What are the risk factors for salivary gland cancer?

 Certain workplace exposures

-Some studies have suggested that working with certain metals (nickel alloy dust) or minerals (silica dust) may increase the risk for salivary gland cancer, but these links are not certain.
-The rarity of these cancers makes this a difficult area to study.
+Some studies have suggested that people who work with certain metals (nickel alloy dust) or minerals (silica dust), and people who work in asbestos mining, plumbing, rubber products manufacturing, and some types of woodworking may be at increased risk for salivary gland cancer, but these links are not certain.
+The rarity of these cancers makes this hard to study.

 Tobacco and alcohol use

 Tobacco and alcohol can increase the risk for several cancers of the head and neck area, but they have not been strongly linked to salivary gland cancers in most studies.